inetrg/spoki/README.md

 2. `filter` reads assembled events from a Kafka topic, filters them, and forwards those that include "wget" or "curl" in their payload to a new topic.
 3. `clean` reads the filtered events from Kafka, extracts the URLs, and writes the info to a new topic.
 4. `download` reads the cleaned events and downloads whatever it finds behind the URLs.
 Finally, `reset-topics` can reset the topics in the local Kafka instance.
+For details about the arguments each tool accepts and the intermediate formats, please see `malware/README.md`.

 These tools run continuously in parallel. `assemble` requires a few arguments for configuration:
 - The data and time of the logs to start with.
 The Spoki logs contain a date and hour in their name.
 If you already have logs, you can check those.
 The time is in UTC, usually `date` will tell you the current time in the shell.